All Episodes

 Well, we've got people leaving the labor force because they can't find jobs.

-Where are the what's going to happen to the job market with this influx?
+What's going to happen to the job market with this influx?

-It may never ever be recorded until the election.
+It may never, ever be recorded until the election.

-They can add their coalitions together.
+I don't care folks they do not have, they can add their coalitions together.

-That that's that's my name for what the real objective down the down the road for this is, but he's shoring up a constituency that's not happy with him, Latinos.
+But he's shoring up a constituency that's not happy with him, Latinos.

 He's shoring up every one of his constituencies is unhappy with him.

-Folks, haven't we been hearing over the last uh I guess it would be nine months to a year that illegal immigrants are leaving America because of the economics here?
+Uh, I guess it would be nine months to a year that illegal immigrants are leaving America because of the economics here, the improving economy in Mexico, that illegal immigration is is is down.

 That might also explain this.

-You see, the Democrats, let me go back and revisit.
+You see, the Democrats let me go back and revisit Democrats need a permanent underclass.

 They must have it.